Last updated: 26/5/2020

 Now, to get to the nitty-gritty of diagnosis.
 Before I do that and give you tips on the topic, it is important to us and to all those ladies who suffer from endometriosis, to spread the word.

 Let’s talk about it, let’s share this.
 Because it’s so very important, too many women suffer in silence!
-You can do it by clicking on the icons above this article.
+You can do it by clicking on the icons below this article.
 Pin it, Like it, Tweet it!

 Thank you so much for your help!
 Now, onto diagnosis…